 In a large cast iron skillet, heat the remaining extra-virgin olive oil and butter until it starts to melt.
 Place the vegetable mixture in the skillet and cook over medium heat, with cut sides down, working in batches, if necessary.
 Cook until the Brussels sprouts and gnocchi begin to brown, 2-3 minutes.

-As you’ll notice in the above picture, I’ve overcrowded the skillet, which makes cooking harder.
+Try not to overcrowd the skillet, which makes cooking harder.
 It’s best to cook in batches or work with a larger skillet.
-Please learn from my mistake!
+The dish will still taste delicious, but may not look as nice in the end.
+Please learn from my mistakes!

 Place the skillet in the preheated oven and continue to cook for 12-15 minutes, tossing a few times so sprouts brown on all sides.